Do you need a quick fix to help your uterus shrink after birth?

 Once your uterus has finished contracting and trying to expel and repair the blood vessels your stomach should more or less return to its original state.

-If your uterus does not shrink back down efficiently then it will be difficult for your postpartum bleeding to stop.
+If your uterus does not shrink back down efficiently through contracting then it will be difficult for your postpartum bleeding to stop.

 If your uterus does not contract sufficiently then it can cause serious complications for you later on.